-Dr. Suzanne Staebler is an expert clinician, advocate, and nationally recognized leader in the field of
+Dr. Suzanne Staebler is a Professor, clinical track, expert clinician, advocate, and nationally recognized leader in the field of

 neonatal advanced practiced nursing.
 She has been practicing as a neonatal nurse practitioner